oliviergob/aws-lambda-ftp-collector/README.md

 ===========

 lambda-ftp-collector was a learning exercise, an occasion for myself to learn Lambda and NodeJs.
-It is composed of a set of AWS Lambda function to collect files via FTP into an AWS S3 bucket.
+It is composed of a set of AWS Lambda functions that collect files via FTP into an AWS S3 bucket.

 Origin of the project